Employment rate

 Employment types

-Information about self-employment; part-time working; number of hours worked; second jobs; temporary and zero hours work; and public sector employment
+Annual update of information about self-employment; part-time working; second jobs; temporary and zero hours work; and public sector employment.

 Employment by sector

-Information about the number of people in employment in VAT / PAYE registered businesses by industry, including highlighting North East sector specialisms.
+Annual update of information about the number of people in employment in VAT / PAYE registered businesses broken down by industry sector.
+Also included are updates of all employment by broad sector.

 Employment by occupation